totem-tech/documentation/crowdloan/crowdloan-faq.md

 The maximum contribution is determined by the maximum number of KAPEX that is available for allocation.

-This is known as the Crowdloan Target Cap.
+This is known as the Crowdloan Hard Cap.
 If the Live Accounting Association judges that the Crowdloan is over-subscribed, it can at its own discretion increase the quantity of KAPEX to be allocated.

-> The Crowdloan Soft Cap is 1M DOT - 100,000 KAPEX*. <br />
+> The Crowdloan Soft Cap is 568K DOT - 56,800 KAPEX*. <br />
+> The Crowdloan Target Cap is 1.775M DOT - 177,500 KAPEX*. <br />
-> The Crowdloan Target Cap is 10M DOT - 1,000,000 KAPEX*.<br />
+> The Crowdloan Hard Cap is 5.68M DOT - 568,000 KAPEX*.<br />

 _*not including bonuses which are paid on top of these caps._

-If the Target Cap is not reached all remaining funds will be assigned to the Live Accounting Association Treasury.
+If the Hard Cap is not reached all remaining funds will be assigned to the Live Accounting Association Treasury.

 ### 11. How can we contact you?

-We have a dedicated support channel already built into [Totem Live](https://totem.live).
-You can also reach us through [Discord](https://discord.gg/TXPKJTAGvt) and [Telegram](https://t.me/totemchat)
+We have a dedicated support channel already built into [Totem Live](https://totem.live/?form=chat&userIds=support).
+You can also reach us through [Discord](https://discord.gg/TXPKJTAGvt) and [Telegram](https://t.me/totemchat).

 Ping us and we should respond.